cbuchko/old-website/_posts/2021-01-09-community-script.md

 <p class = "character"> SHIRLEY </p>
 Compared to being drunk yourself?
 <p class = "character"> ANNIE </p>
-Commpared to calling a cab!
+Compared to calling a cab!
 Pay a little extra money and leave the risk to the professional!
 <p class = "character"> ABED </p>
 How much extra money do I need to change the subject?
 <div class = "action"> As he speaks, Abed walks over to the traffic light and starts examining it.
 The light changes from green to yellow.</div>